senotrusov/fstate/README.md

-## fstate: A Deterministic File State Scanner for Informed Synchronization
+## fstate: The simple way to see what’s out of sync between your machines.

 A lightweight, deterministic command-line utility for generating a human-readable, **hash-based state summary** of your **Git repositories** and **unversioned data folders** across multiple machines.